"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 S Jagadeeswari.
 Effects physical exercises and minor games on speed in mild mentally challenged children.
-International Journal of Physical Education, Sports and Health.
-2016; 3(5): 135-138.
+Int J Phys Educ Sports Health 2016;3(5):135-138.